 - Leader of a terrorist organization

-- Person the NSA spies on
+- The person the NSA spies on

 But just because you don’t fit into the classic target category doesn’t mean you can afford not to learn how negative online reputation management works or respect the power of the dark side.
 Spy agencies don’t have a monopoly on these tactics: Anyone with the resources to buy up Internet domains and create negative content can do serious harm to you or your business for less than $100.

-Further reading: Glenn Greenwalds awesome article
+Further reading: Glenn Greenwald's awesome article

 Kent Campbell is the chief strategist for Reputation X, a San Francisco Bay Area-based online reputation management services firm.
 He has over 15 years of experience with SEO, Wikipedia editing, review management, and online reputation strategy.
 Kent has helped celebrities, leaders, executives, and marketing professionals improve the way they are seen online.
 Kent writes about reputation, SEO, Wikipedia, and PR-related topics.